Kevin-Samuel/Java-FIX/fix-protocol/readme.txt

 *****************************************************************

 Principles
+* Pragmatic approach : use recipes (f.e. patterns) BUT in a pragmatic way
 * Zero config : use only default values
 * Cloud/Clustering design
 * Java coding standards, Effective Java Programming